Center for Diabetes and Cardiometabolic Health – CDCH

 Fatty Liver Disease

-Fatty liver disease develops when excess fat accumulates inside liver cells.
+Fatty liver disease develops when excess fat builds up inside the liver cells.
 In its early stages, it may cause little or no permanent damage to the liver structure.
 However, when fatty liver progresses to nonalcoholic steatohepatitis, ongoing inflammation begins to damage liver cells more aggressively over time.

 Cirrhosis

 Cirrhosis develops when years of chronic liver injury cause healthy tissue to be permanently replaced by scar tissue.
 Not every patient with fatty liver disease develops cirrhosis.
-However, untreated inflammation driven by obesity, diabetes, or metabolic dysfunction may increase the risk of progressive fibrosis and cirrhosis over time.
+However, if left untreated, inflammation caused by obesity, diabetes, or metabolic dysfunction can increase the risk of progressive fibrosis and eventually cirrhosis.

 What Cirrhosis Symptoms Patients Notice and When

-Cirrhosis has many signs and symptoms, but symptoms may not appear until liver disease has progressed.
+Cirrhosis can cause many signs and symptoms, but they often do not appear until the disease has significantly progressed.
 This is why many patients discover cirrhosis only after routine testing or when a complication develops.

 Early cirrhosis symptoms may include: